-Urgent Action Needed: Commonsense Reforms that Protect Taxpayers From Paying For Corporations’ Clean-up Costs Are Under Attack by Members of Congress
+Urgent Action Needed: Commonsense Reforms That Protect Taxpayers From Paying for Corporations’ Clean-up Costs Are Under Attack by Members of Congress

 After more than 100 years of a woefully antiquated oil and gas leasing program, the Department of the Interior released in April of this year a long-anticipated and overdue Bureau of Land Management's rulemaking, which modernizes the nation's system to ensure the responsible management of natural resources, proper stewardship of our public lands, and a fair return to taxpayers.